fene00002/HyPlan/README.md

-# HyPlan-1.1
+# HyPlan
-This repository provides the Python and C++ implementation for **HyPlan 1.1**.
+This repository provides the Python and C++ implementation for **HyPlan**.
 Additionally, the CARLA-CTS2 benchmark for training, validating and testing is provided.

 ## Repository structure
 <pre>
-HyPlan-1.1/
+HyPlan/
 ├── agents/            # All agent implementations
-│   ├── hybrid/        # HyPlanO python implementation
+│   ├── hybrid/        # HyPlan python implementation
 │   ├── planner/       # IS-DESPOT C++ implementation
 ├── assests/           # CARLA map layout and costmap definitions ├── benchmark/         # CARLA-CTS benchmark definitions